Auties00/Cobalt/README.md

 3. LOGGED_OUT

     The client was logged out by itself or by its companion.
-    When this happens the connection is terminated and becomes expired.
     By default, no error is thrown if this happens, though this behaviour can be changed easily:
     ```java
     import it.auties.whatsapp.api.DisconnectReason;